RVirmoors/rvirmoors.github.io/_posts/2021-06-30-bitsy-game.md

 Here it is.
 Press (or swipe) up-down-left-right to play.[^1]

-<iframe src="/public/albertineBorksy7.html" width="960" height="500"></iframe>
+<iframe src="/public/albertineBorksy7.html" width="100%" height="500"></iframe>

 [Bitsy](https://ledoux.itch.io/bitsy) is a micro-game creation tool by Adam Le Doux.
 To get a feel for what it can do you could check out Claire Morwood's [tutorial](https://www.shimmerwitch.space/bitsyTutorial.html) or the excellent videos by [Dan Cox](https://www.youtube.com/playlist?list=PLlXuD3kyVEr5sF4iM2CszNt-fSVZDqxUm) and [Rob Duarte](https://www.youtube.com/playlist?list=PLNE1nfKgKSv7cR7QG7IIu-nEMHiVQsGNM).

 When I discovered Bitsy, I was excited by its all-in-one minimalism, which invites you to actually get a game done, instead of maybe struggling to get something more complex off the ground.
 Having started teaching game development this year, this seemed like a good way to ease the impostor syndrome.
 Along the way, I discovered Bitsy can also be a good medium for teaching and [dissemination](https://emmawinston.me/pathways-desire-lines/).

-Now, this game is very short and has 3 possible endings.
+My game is very short and has 3 possible endings.
 If you haven't already, you can scroll up and play it before reading on.

 ### What are we looking at?

 If, like me, you're not great at drawing, and you think pixel graphics might make things easier, well, it's not that simple.
-I've found that this kind of art, while super fun (and apparently easy) to make, can be very deceptive.
+I've found that this kind of art, while super fun (and apparently easy) to make, can be deceptive.
 Things that look obvious to me once I've drawn them, are something completely different in someone else's perception.
-And of course, if I tell you what they're meant to be, then like me, you can't unsee them, so I need to find other fresh eyes to bounce off of.
+And of course, if I tell you what they're meant to be, then like me, you can't unsee them, so I'd need to find other fresh eyes to bounce off of.

 ![game main screen](/images/albertine/albertine.gif)